 The acronyms and terminology used in federal government contracting can be a labyrinth–one sadly devoid of David Bowie.
-In this post, I’ll clarify some of the common methods used for government procurements, the regulations defining them, and the terminology associated with them.
+In this post, we’ll clarify some of the common methods used for government procurements, the regulations defining them, and the terminology associated with them.

 While methods of procurement can get complicated (see the Contracting Cone created by Defense Acquisition University), I’ll outline four of the primary procurement methods governed by the Federal Acquisition Regulations (the FAR).
 These are the most common ways the government buys goods and services.
 Because they have somewhat different rules it’s helpful to be able to tell them apart.
 I’ve highlighted key terms in italics